If you ever bump into the ABR team while we’re on a ride-out around the UK, the chances are at least one of us will be wearing REV’IT! gear.

 Both are made of a rugged, Cordura-reinforced ripstop fabric for abrasion resistance, with leather patches inside the leg to help grip onto your tank while stood up off-road.

-The Element H2O pants are also laminated to provide waterproofing and come with a removable thermal liner for colder weather.
+The Component H2O pants are also laminated to provide waterproofing and come with a removable thermal liner for colder weather.
 Both trousers come with spacious cargo pockets for storage and zippers to channel through airflow when the temperature rises.

 For off-road focussed riders, who ride with their trousers tucked into their boots, REV’IT! also produces the Peninusla pants, and all three pairs come with REV’IT!’s SEESMART CE-level 1 armour at the knees and hips.